springernature/vpat/nature.md

 <br><br>
 Some placeholder text (e.g. on checkout process pages) may have insufficient contrast.
 We are actively working to find and repair these problems.
 <br><br>
+On Nature Outlook pages built with Shorthand, some text may have insufficient contrast.
+When we become aware of deficiencies, we immediately take steps to repair these problems.
+<br><br>
-Third party advertising scripts may inject content with insufficient contrast.
+Third-party advertising scripts may inject content with insufficient contrast.
 </td>
 </tr>
 <tr valign="top">